nus-cs2103-AY2425S1/ip/docs/README.md

 A Deadline has a name and a "by" date (when it should be done by).

-The bot will save the Deadline, then respond with:
+Stelle will save the Deadline, then respond with:

 ```
 Got it.
 I've added it as a Deadline: